Dragan Pantelić: Biography

 Pantelić was born in Loznica, Serbia.
 After starting out at Rađevac and Grafičar Beograd, Pantelić spent ten seasons with Radnički Niš from 1971 to 1981.
 He amassed over 250 appearances in the Yugoslav First League, netting 15 goals.
-In a league fixture against Velež Mostar, he scored the match-winning goal from inside his own penalty area.
+In a 2-1 league win against Velež Mostar at home on 13 April 1980, he famously scored the match-winning goal from inside his own penalty area, 80 meters away from the Velež goal kept by their goalkeeper Enver Marić.

 Pantelić later moved abroad to France and joined Bordeaux, representing the side for two seasons.
 In 1982, Bordeaux played without a goalkeeper in a match away to Nantes in protest at a suspension for Pantelić.
 Nantes won 6–0.
 The match became a staple of football 'blooper' videos.

 After briefly playing for Timok in the Yugoslav Second League, Pantelić returned to Radnički Niš in the 1984–85 season, before retiring from the game.

 Pantelić died on 20 October 2021, at the Niš University clinical center after short battle with COVID-19.
 He was 69.